 Many-to-many communication interference can be divided into two types according to different objects.
 One is distributed interference to communication network.
-In view of different characteristics of nodes and links in communication network, the interference strategies are designed separately to achieve interference on the whole communication network [14-16].
-In some reports, game theory is used for analysing and modelling the relationship between the interfering, and interfered, parties [17-24] and the relevant equilibrium theories are adopted.
-The other is the optimal setting of parameters of manyto-many communication interference.
-In such research, problems are generally modelled according to the specific background and the optimisation of several parameters is studied, showing strong pertinence [25-28].
-Of them, some [29,30] have investigated the deployment positions of equipment.
-For the deployment of interference position in a communication network without prior information, some teams [31] deduced the upper and lower bounds of the results of the problem through the steps for optimising the maximum number of grid points.
+In view of different characteristics of nodes and links in communication network, the interference strategies are designed separately to achieve interference on the whole communication network (Lee et al. 2011a, b; Law et al. 2009a).
+In some reports, game theory is used for analysing and modelling the relationship between the interfering, and interfered, parties (Vadlamani et al. 2014; Yang et al. 2013; Chen and Leneutre 2011; Sagduyu et al. 2010, 2011; Altman et al. 2010, 2011; Song et al. 2016) and the relevant equilibrium theories are adopted.
+The other is the optimal setting of parameters of many-to-many communication interference.
+In such research, problems are generally modelled according to the specific background and the optimisation of several parameters is studied, showing strong pertinence (Medal 2016; Li and Koutsopoulos 2010; Naseem et al. 2017; Tayebi et al. 2017).
+Of them, some (Pelechrinis et al. 2016; Heyns and van Vuuren 2018) have investigated the deployment positions of equipment.
+For the deployment of interference position in a communication network without prior information, some teams (Commander et al. 2008) deduced the upper and lower bounds of the results of the problem through the steps for optimising the maximum number of grid points.
 Moreover, theoretical analysis proves that the method is superior to the traditional suppression method.
-By employing decision support systems, some workers [32,33] solved the optimisation strategies provided in the program package for assessing deployment positions under countermeasures of firepower systems, radar and communications systems, etc.; however, the specific schemes for determining candidate locations were not given.
-Literature [34] established the model for the deployment of transmitters in groundto-air interference of unmanned aerial vehicle (UAV) groups and determined the optimal position by utilising a triangulation method and GA.
+By employing decision support systems, some workers (Tanergülü et al. 2012; Gencer et al. 2008) solved the optimisation strategies provided in the program package for assessing deployment positions under countermeasures of firepower systems, radar and communications systems, etc.; however, the specific schemes for determining candidate locations were not given.
+Literature (Zhang and Yang 2014) established the model for the deployment of transmitters in ground-toair interference of unmanned aerial vehicle (UAV) groups and determined the optimal position by utilising a triangulation method and GA.
 Simulation experiment demonstrates that these two algorithms are superior to random deployment patterns.
-In addition, in view of different types of communication protocols, some literatures studied the interference in physical layer [35, 36] and link layer and obtained certain effects.
-In view of the specific communication protocol, literature [37] put forward the corresponding distributed interference strategies in link layer, so that good interference effects can be obtained by using a low transmission power.
+In addition, in view of different types of communication protocols, some literatures studied the interference in physical layer (Dong et al. 2010; Fan et al. 2016) and link layer and obtained certain effects.
+In view of the specific communication protocol, literature (Law et al. 2009b) put forward the corresponding distributed interference strategies in link layer, so that good interference effects can be obtained by using a low transmission power.